Home and Private School Support

 WITHDRAWAL FROM HOMESCHOOLING OR CHANGE IN INFORMATION

 Within 30 days you are required to notify this office of an address change or of the termination of homeschool (or private school) instruction.
-Complete and submit the Homeschool Withdrawal/Information Change Form (PDF) to notify this office of an address change or of homeschool termination.
+Complete and submit the Homeschool Withdrawal or Homeschool Information Change Form (PDF) to notify this office of an address change or of homeschool termination.
 Notification must be done within 30 days.

-If you are sending your student to a private school, please complete the Private School Affidavit of Intent (PDF) To notify us of an address change or of withdrawal from a private school, please download and submit the Private School Withdrawal/Information Change Form (PDF).
+If you are sending your student to a private school, please complete the Private School Affidavit of Intent (PDF) To notify us of an address change or of withdrawal from a private school, please download and submit the Private School Withdrawal or Private School Information Change Form (PDF).